 etc...
 The more time you spend with your Aussie the better they will be.
 Aussies can make wonderful suburban pets as long as

 the needs of keeping the active in mind and body is meet.

 Do you dock your puppies tails?

-Yes tails and dew claws are removed at 3 - 4 days old.
+Yes tails are removed at 3 - 4 days old.
 The short tail is a recognized breed characteristic.
 AKC and ASCA's breed standard

 Can I keep my puppy tail long?